-- The candidate shall apply to the Faculty for permission to present for the Degree of Doctor of Medicine by thesis at least two years before presentation of the thesis for examination. - 2.
-The application, which should be in triplicate, should be accompanied by: - A detailed outline of the proposed area of research and its aims; - Details of experience in the subject chosen; - Information on the facilities available for carrying out the research and the methods to be used: - A statement from the Head of the Department in which the work is to be carried out, or from an appropriate referee, as to the applicant's suitability to undertake the work, detailing the percentage of protected research time devoted to the project on an annual basis, and confirming that the research has been approved by the appropriate body.
+- 1. The candidate shall apply to the Faculty for permission to present for the Degree of Doctor of Medicine by thesis at least two years before presentation of the thesis for examination. - 2.
+The application, which should be in triplicate, should be accompanied by: - A detailed outline of the proposed area of research and its aims; - Details of experience in the subject chosen; - Information on the facilities available for carrying out the research and the methods to be used;

+- A statement from the Head of the Department in which the work is to be carried out, or from an appropriate referee, as to the applicant's suitability to undertake the work, detailing the percentage of protected research time devoted to the project on an annual basis, and confirming that the research has been approved by the appropriate body. - Candidates may not submit proposals based on research previously used to gain membership of a Faculty.